Communication with Government Officials

 The university's policy on communication with government officials in no way restricts the right of any employee (i.e. faculty, classified and University staff, professional research staff, etc.) from communicating their personal opinions with government officials.
 However, when communicating such personal opinions employees must not represent their personal opinions as positions or policies of the university, unless the President has specifically authorized them to do so.

 University employees should use neither university letterhead nor electronic mail sent through university mail servers to communicate their personal opinions or positions.
-Legislative or Congressional Testimony or other communication on behalf of professional societies or other academic organizations should be coordinated with the Office of Government Relations.
+Legislative or Congressional Testimony or other communication on behalf of professional societies or other academic organizations should be coordinated with the Office of Government and Community Relations.
 In this case "coordinated" simply means notification in advance.

 Visits to Campus by Officials